$Id: f0cc50a6fc6a5dd652c2b96ca9c1779f763fd6b1 $

 If you want to intercept a request, it now has to be done declaratively.
 That just means instead of running some javascript on every single request, you have to declare what actions you want applied in advance.

 Here is the controversial bit you’ve probably read about: You can’t do everything that was possible in a callback declaratively, so the capabilities have been nerfed.
-That is techncailly true, but practically the rules are flexible enough for everything I would ever want to do.
+That is technically true, but practically the rules are flexible enough for everything I would ever want.

-The web already has a builtin system to control features and subresources, it’s called Content Security Policy.
+The web already has a system to control features and subresources, it’s called Content Security Policy.

 Okay, but how will we offer a list of subresources to allow and deny?
 When you used uMatrix, it would show you a list of subresource types and origins, and let you manually approve or deny them.